JulianBirch/cljs-ajax/README.md

 [![Leiningen version](http://clojars.org/cljs-ajax/latest-version.svg)](http://clojars.org/cljs-ajax)

 Note that there are breaking changes since 0.3, detailed near the bottom of this readme.
-One of them is serious if you're using js/FormData or binary blobs.
+One of them is serious if you're using `js/FormData` or binary blobs.

 The client provides an easy way to send Ajax queries to the server using `GET`, `POST`, and `PUT` functions.
 It also provides a simple way using `ajax-request`.

 There are three formats currently supported for communicating with the server:  `:transit`, `:json`, `:edn` and `:raw`.
 (`:raw` will send parameters up using normal form submission and return the raw text.)

+For advice on how to set up the server side in Clojure to work with cljs-ajax, please see the page on [handling responses on the server](doc/server.md).

 ## GET/POST/PUT